Click on a question below to view an answer. Click on the question for a 2nd time to hide the answer.

 If you are taking this course through our college credit program, the official course number for our online Medical Terminology course is ITM141.
 The official title is Medical Terminology for Health Professions.

 This is dependent on your employer or school.
 Most of them do but we tell students to check with them first if they are concerned.
 You can tell your employer or school that the course is accredited through Corexcel for CEUs.
-Corexcel has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
+Corexcel is accredited by the International Association for Continuing Education and Training (IACET) and is authorized to issue the IACET CEU.
 If you need to present a description of the course you can download a printable course outline.

 The first thing to check is that your username and password are being entered correctly.
 If this does not solve the problem your browser probably doesn't have cookies enabled.
 Select your Internet browser below for directions on enabling cookies.
 If you need instructions on enabling cookies for a different browser or older version, you may find instructions with an Internet search.